slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Avoid mindless Internet surfing.
 Shut off email notifications.
 Declare an email holiday.
 Wait a bit before sending important emails/messages

-If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.

-Não se pode fazer colecção de tudo.

 school rewards generalist and not focusing: the world not so.